danzilio/gonzo/README.md

 ## Usage

 At the root of your project, you'll need to create a `.gonzo.yml` file.
 This is where you'll configure VMs for Gonzo.
 You'll need to configure a supported provider.
-As of right now, the only supported provider is `vagrant`.
+As of right now, the only supported providers are `vagrant` and `docker`.
 The top-level key will be the name of the provider.
 Here's an example `.gonzo.yml` that contains a single VM:

 ```yaml
 ---